 Sad Girlz Club

 Did you go through an awkward rebellious phase as a teenager?
 Grow your hair out?
 Get upset at the conformists?
-Chances are you listened to some type of rock music as well — unless of course your parents did.
+Chances are you listened to some type of rock music as well — unless of course, your parents did.
 If so, Sad Girlz Club sounds achingly familiar.
-The band dreams of touring Japan with Green Day and are hoping to speak the dream “into existence” (Sacramento News & Review).
+The band dreams of touring Japan with Green Day and is hoping to speak the dream “into existence” (Sacramento News & Review).
 Due to unforeseen circumstances, Sad Girlz Club has been replaced with the Midnight Dip.